 1. Soy Sauce

-Soy sauce (also known as Shoyu, 醤油) is the foundation of Japanese cooking.
-Made from soybean, wheat, and salt, and fermented for several months, it is used as a key flavoring to season a dish.
-Even though soy sauce is salty, its main role is to add a touch of savoriness or what we call the umami to a dish.
-Whereas salt is used to bring out the flavor of the ingredients, so very often you’ll find us using both soy sauce and salt together in recipes.
+Soy sauce (also known as shoyu, 醤油) is the foundation of Japanese cooking.
+Made from soybeans, wheat, and salt, and fermented for several months, it serves as a key flavoring to season a dish.
+While soy sauce is salty, its primary role is to add a touch of savoriness, known as umami, to a dish.
+Salt, on the other hand, enhances the flavor of the ingredients, which is why you’ll often find us using both soy sauce and salt together in recipes.

-There are different strengths of soy sauce which is characterized by its aging process, thickness, and sodium level.
-Each brand of soy sauce tastes slightly different from another, so please adjust the amount to suit your taste.
-In the US, you may also come across tamari soy sauce that is marketed for gluten-intolerance consumers.
-It is slightly thicker, richer, and darker than regular soy sauce, but you can definitely use tamari to replace soy sauce if that’s your preference.
+Soy sauce comes in different strengths characterized by its aging process, thickness, and sodium level.
+Each brand of soy sauce has its own unique taste, so adjust the amount to suit your preference.
+In the US, you may also encounter tamari soy sauce marketed for consumers with gluten intolerance.
+It’s slightly thicker, richer, and darker than regular soy sauce, but you can use tamari as a substitute if you prefer.

-Where to buy: Nowadays soy sauce is as common as ketchup.
-You can find a wide variety of soy sauce available in majority grocery stores and online stores.
-There are also various options for gluten-free soy sauce in the market.
+Where to buy: Nowadays, soy sauce is as common as ketchup.
+You can find a wide variety of soy sauce in most grocery stores and online.
+There are also several options for gluten-free soy sauce available in the market.

 2. Mirin (Japanese Sweet Rice Wine)

-Mirin is a sweet syrupy liquid used as a seasoning and glazing agent in Japanese cooking.
-It is also a type of rice wine but with lower alcohol content.
-The key roles of mirin are to add luster, help tenderize meat/seafood, and add a mild sweetness to dishes.
+Mirin is a sweet, syrupy liquid used as a seasoning and glazing agent in Japanese cooking.
+It is also a type of rice wine, but with lower alcohol content.
+The key roles of mirin are to add luster, tenderize meat and seafood, and impart mild sweetness to dishes.
 It is an essential ingredient in making teriyaki dishes.

-You can find 4 different types of mirin: hon mirin (“real” mirin), mirin, mirin-like condiment, and mirin-type condiment.
-I use Hon Mirin from Japan because I believe it makes a difference but it is hard to find outside of Japan.
-My next recommendation is Takara Mirin.
+There are four types of mirin: hon mirin (authentic mirin), mirin, mirin-like condiment, and mirin-type condiment.
+I prefer using Hon Mirin from Japan because it makes a noticeable difference, although it can be difficult to find outside of Japan.
+As an alternative, I recommend Takara Mirin.

 Substitute: You can substitute mirin with sake and sugar, although it won’t be exactly the same.